-University Communications can also help you to publiciize events and make announcements via internal vehicles, including Stanford Report, an email sent every weekday morning to approximately 17,000 faculty, staff and other subscribers.
+University Communications can also help you to publicize events and make announcements via internal vehicles, including Stanford Report, an email sent every weekday morning to approximately 35,000 faculty, staff and other subscribers.
 Stanford schools, departments and related programs and organizations are invited to purchase display advertisements that appear in those emails.
-For more information on announcements, contact Elaine Ray at 723-7162, firstname.lastname@example.org.
-To inquire about display ads, contact Ruth Mikusko at email@example.com or 724-1387.
+For more information on announcements, contact Kate Chelsey at 725-3697, kchesley(at)stanford.edu.

-University Communications also maintains the University Event Calendar, which allows you to publicize your event on the university website.
-Please consult our policies and procedures for using the event calendar.
+University Communications also maintains the University Event Calendar, which allows you to publicize your events on the university website.

 Having media cover your event often requires special expertise.
 High profile visitors may have security concerns and reporters may have particular equipment or seating needs.
 University Communications regularly partners with the Office of Special Events and Protocol (OSEP) to ensure that these issues are addressed in the early planning stages.
 For more information contact the News Service at (650)723-2558.

-University Communications has oversight of policies regarding a variety of media-related topics, including filming and photography on campus and use of the university name, seal, and logos.
+University Communications has oversight of policies regarding a variety of communications and media related topics, including filming and photography on campus and use of the university name, seal, and logos.